3sIT/k8scheck/docs/writing_tests.rst

 The time it takes for a resource to start, stop, or become ready can vary across numerous factors.
 It is not always reliable to just ``time.sleep(10)`` and hope that the desired state is met (nor is it efficient).
-To help with this, there are a number of *wait* functions provided by kubetest.
+To help with this, there are a number of *wait* functions provided by k8scheck.
 For a full accounting of all wait functions, see the :ref:`reference`.

 Below are some simple examples of select wait function usage.